If you ask James, he’d say I never actually tasted the food I ate.

 One thing is for certain; I never worried about starving growing up.

-If you grew up with a Southern mother and the whole kin, then you knew it as impossible.
+If you grew up with a Southern grandmother, then you the act of not eating was impossible.

-Some of the most distinct memories I have with food are from 8-hr family trips to my grandparent’s in rural South Carolina wherein a few days time you could pack on a SERIOUS gut.
+Some of the most distinct memories I have are family vacations spent at my grandparents in rural South Carolina wherein a few days time we all packed on a SERIOUS gut.

-When we arrived my grandpa already carried back assorted snacks, cookies, and cakes from the local Piggly Wiggly.
+When we arrived my grandpa already carried back an offering of snacks, cookies, and cakes from the local Piggly Wiggly.

-At 3 o’clock on a weekday, the smell of dinner cooking on the old stove–rice, mac & cheese, green beans, stuffing and stewed chicken– permeated through the creaky screen door.
+At 3 o’clock on a weekday, the smell of dinner cooking on the old stove–rice, mac & cheese, green beans, stuffing and stewed chicken– permeated through the creaky screen door as we unloaded from the car and made are way up the cement steps.

 Grandpas’ pork butt finished on the grill shortly after; cooked low and slow with his signature tangy barbecue sauce.